zeldaret/mm/docs/tutorial/draw_functions.md

 }
 ```

-As for the UnkLimbDraw, it has a much simpler prototype. mips2c gives
+As for the UnkActorDraw, it has a much simpler prototype. mips2c gives
 ```C
 void func_80C10590(GlobalContext *globalCtx, s32 limbIndex, Actor *actor) {
     if (limbIndex == 5) {